HKU-BAL/Clair3/docs/full_alignment_training.md

 **Options**

  - `--add_indel_length` :  enable or disable the two indel-length tasks.
 In the pre-trained models, the two tasks are enabled in full-alignment calling.
- - `--validation_dataset`: randomly holdout 10% from all candidate sites as validation data, the best-performing epoch on the validation data are selected as our pretrained models.
+ - `--validation_dataset`: randomly holdout 10% from all candidate sites as validation data, the best-performing epoch on the validation data are selected as our pre-trained models.

 #### 2. full-alignment model fine-tune using pre-trained model (optional)